Medium: Oil on Board

 Arthur Delaney oil painting – Oxford Road Manchester

 Signed: Arthur Delaney

-Dimensions: Please note the dimensions of this work are approximately 57cm x 49cm
+Please note the dimensions of this work framed are approximately H 62cm x W 54cm

-At 13 years of age, he joined a textile design studio in Manchester where he worked for the next 32 years.
+At 13 years of age, Arthur joined a textile design studio in Manchester where he worked for 32 years.
 He started to paint as a means of relaxation.
-There were two great influences in his life that were to effect his own development as a painter.
-One was the work of L. S. Lowry and the other was the memories of the happy years he spent as a boy in the Manchester of the 1930s with its smoke-laden skies, rattling tramcars and gas lamps.
+There were two great influences in his life which greatly influenced his development as an artist.
+One was the work of L. S. Lowry and the other was the memories he spent as a boy in the Manchester in the 1930s with the smoke-laden skies and rattling tramcars.

 Lowry’s work made him aware of the many special qualities of the north and soon he began producing street scenes and industrial landscapes.
 His paintings were not stylised but a true likeness to their location.
 He set out to capture the atmosphere of the 1930s and all of his paintings capture the nostalgia of the period.